xuancanhit99/hyper_authenticator/docs/SYSTEM_DESIGN.md

 *   **Routing (`GoRouter`):**
     *   Provides a declarative routing solution suitable for complex navigation scenarios.
     *   The router configuration (`AppRouter`) depends on `AuthBloc` and `LocalAuthBloc` states to handle redirects (e.g., redirecting to login if not authenticated, redirecting to lock screen if app lock is enabled and triggered).
+    *   **Local Storage (`FlutterSecureStorage` / `SharedPreferences`):**
+        *   `FlutterSecureStorage` is chosen for sensitive data (TOTP secrets, potentially E2EE keys) because it utilizes platform-specific secure storage (Keystore/Keychain), offering hardware-backed protection where available.
+        *   `SharedPreferences` is used for non-sensitive user preferences (like theme settings, sync enabled status) as it's simpler and sufficient for non-critical data.

 ## 5. Security Considerations
 *   **Local Storage:**